Terra-rian/giveawayutilities/README.md

 ## USING THE BOT

 To use this bot, prepend `gw!` (or the prefix of your choice, if you happen to change the `config.json` file) before any command, such as `gw!help`.
 Each command has a help message, in case you forget how to use it.
+Slash commands are also provided, just prepend a `/` before the command.

 ## SELF-HOSTING